hardwario/website/content/events/2021-02-25-webinar-industry.en.md

 price: "Free"
 publishdate: "2021-02-08"
 expirydate: "2021-02-26"
-title: "STATOTEST: The cost-effective 24/7 IoT monitoring of the bridge's statics"
+title: "How STATOTEST has built the cost-effective 24/7 IoT monitoring of the bridge's statics with CHESTER"
 hashtags: ["webinar","free"]
 category: industry
 image_main: /upload/webinar-statotest.png